dkharazi/clv/README.md

 E[PAV] = E[RLV] + VO
 ```

 Lastly, **CLV** represents PAV minus costs of acquisition.
+Again, the CLV metric is useful when focusing on acquisition and less useful when focusing on retention, since the goal of retention strategies is to increase what remaining value can be extended.
+Hence, why we prefer RLV for retention strategies..
 Here, the sum of all customers' CLV is known and referred to as customer equity (or CE).

 ```
 E[CLV] = E[PAV] - CAC